guillochon/MOSFiT/docs/fitting.rst

     mosfit -e path/to/my/ascii/file/my_transient.dat -u

 Note that this step is completely optional, users do not have to share their data publicly to use ``MOSFiT``.
-If a user believes they have uploaded any private data in error, they are encouraged to immediately contact the :ref:`maintainers`.
+If a user believes they have uploaded any private data in error, they are encouraged to immediately contact the :ref:`Maintainers <maintainers>`.